imarc/mill4-wp-starter-theme/README.md

     % terminus site:create --org imarc --region us -- [site-slug] "[site-title]" wordpress-composer-managed
     ```

+1. After the site is created, you'll want to hit the dev url (you'll find it in the Pantheon dashboard) to complete the initial WordPress installation.
+You'll be prompted to create a user.

 1. Clone the site from the Pantheon repository to your local machine.
 The repository address is available in the Pantheon dashboard.

 1. Create a new GitHub repository for the site.